jambent/gdpr_obfuscator/obfsc8/README.md

     String used to obfuscate all row values for the fields identified in the "pii_fields" key of the input_json parameter, barring inclusion of each field in the restricted_fields parameter list.
 Defaults to the string "***".

 ### Returns
-BytesIO object containing obfuscated file data in the same file format as the input file defined in input_json (CSV or Parquet).
+BytesIO object containing obfuscated file data in the same file format as the input file defined in input_json (CSV, Parquet or JSON).